darton/BME280USB/README.md

 # BME280USB

-- ### Temperature, Humidity, Pressure Sensor BME280 on RPi Pico If you want to use BME280 sensor on long cable, copy two files from pico directory, to RPi Pico.
+- ### Temperature, Humidity, Pressure Sensor BME280 on RPi Pico If you want to use BME280 sensor on long cable, copy two files bme280_float.py and main.py to RPi Pico.

-Connect the BME280 sensor to the i2C RPi Pico port.
+Connect the BME280 sensor to the i2C RPi Pico port using wiring diagram below.

-Connect PC with the RPi Pico together with the USB cable.

-Select serial as the interface type in PC configuration.

  - ### Wiring diagram
 ```